gekaklam/feo/doc/source/how-to-simulate.rst

 ======================

 The quickest way to get started is by turning to one of the preconfigured simulations provided in in the examples directory.
+This document provides an overview how to run or adapt a existing simulation for